 blue tunic

-East, Southeast, & South Asian Textiles
+East, South & Southeast Asian Textiles

 Textiles from China, Japan and Korea make up our East Asian collection.
 A significant number are clothing and furnishings for China’s upper class — including Qing-dynasty rank badges, dragon robes and other imperial dress.
 Minority cultures of southwest China are represented through costume and jewelry.
 From Japan, our collection includes a unique group from the Ainu and Okinawan cultures.